cloudmesh/technologies/chapters/tech/apache-derby.md

 | keywords | SQL and SQL Services |

+:o: start the summary with the technology not with a general introduction to RDS

 Relational database systems have long been popular among developers to store data.
 It popularity stems from the fact that information between various tables can be linked together using keys that uniquely identify any atom in a table.
 Not to mention that RDBMS provide easy to manage data.
 Examples of RDBMS include MS SQL, Oracle, Derby etc.

+:o: any mentioning of tech needs a reference

+Wikipedia would

+:o: why is it would?

-Wikipedia would describe Derby as follows:
+describe Derby as follows:

 > "Apache Derby (previously distributed as IBM Cloudscape) is a
 > relational database management system (RDBMS) developed by the